Bachelor of Biomedical Science

 - research scientists

 - research officers

 Graduates are also well prepared for entry into a range medical or paramedical courses including medicine, pharmacy and dietetics.

 What background knowledge do I need?
 What should I study at school?

-- We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the recommended background knowledge as well as free Bridging Courses in Chemistry and Mathematics.
+We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.

 Can I apply for early entry?